A short and concise bmat guide covering general information about the exam.

 What Is The BMAT?

-The Biomedical Admissions Test is a 2 hour, pen and paper examination required for entry to a number of medical schools in the United Kingdom, Singapore and Netherlands as well as a selection of some Dentistry and Biomedical Science programmes.
-The test is divided into 3 sections, read below.
+The Biomedical Admissions Test is a 2 hour, pen and paper examination, but in 2020 the exam will be computer-based.
+It is required for entry to a number of medical schools in the United Kingdom, Singapore and Netherlands as well as a selection of some Dentistry and Biomedical Science programmes.

 What Are The Sections of The Exam?